 - Packable, down blankets that have come in handy more times than I can count

 My favorite fresheners are the Bath and Body Works fresheners.
-My next favorite are the Yankee Candle fresheners.
+My next favorite is the Yankee Candle fresheners.
 Here are a few of my other favorites:

-Have small containers that will fit under your seats to help you contain all of the necessities that you keep in the car.
-For example, have a container with emergency diapers and wipes if you have a baby, etc.
+Have small containers that will fit under your car seats to help you contain all of the necessities that you keep in the car.
+For example, have a container with extra diapers and wipes if you have a baby, etc.

 Here are some other ideas of things you could store under the seat in your car: